josefs/meta-paper/paper.md

 a state.
 Computations that can be shared are stored in the state so that they can be used when computing subsequent elements.

-Another problem with stencil computations are handling the boundaries.
+Another problem with stencil computations is handling the boundaries.
 When computing elements along the edges of the array the stencil falls outside the bounds of the array.
 This must be handled specially to avoid out-of-bounds arrays accesses.
-However, performing this boundschecking for array access in the stencil computation would clearly be a big performance penalty.
+However, performing this boundschecking for every array access in the stencil computation would clearly be a big performance penalty.
 Therefore the boundary regions of the array should be computed separately so that the bounds-checking is only performed where it is needed.
 The central region can then be computed efficiently.
 Since the boundry regions are generally small compared to the central region, the computation still performs well